Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Introduction

 The organization of the paper is as follows.
 In Sec.~\ref{sec:def}, we review the Sinh-Gordon differential equations for certain Fredholm determinants and introduce our observables in details.
 We present their exponential form factor expansions and establish the $(r,Y)$ two-variable differential equations.
+For convenience of the readers, after defining our observables, at the end of the section we summarize the main results of this work in the subsection.~\ref{sec:summarymain}.
 The Sec.~\ref{sec:analysis} is the bulk of the work.
 We first review the short distance asymptotics of the inclusive two point function, emphasizing the $\lambda\pi \rightarrow1$ singularities and their cancellation.
 We then introduce the scaling limits and the scaling functions in Sec.~\ref{sec:scaling}.
 We use the knowledge of an integral operator to sum the form factor expansions in the scaling limit and obtained the two-parameter Mellin-Barnes representations for the scaling functions at a generic $\lambda$.
 The Mellin-Barnes, providing crucial boundary conditions for the $(r,Y)$ two variable differential equations, will be used to generate systematically the small-$re^{Y}$ expansion of the scaling functions.
-In Sec.~\ref{sec:scaling2}, we further simplify the scaling functions at the physical $\lambda$ parameter and reduce the number of Mellin-Barnes variables to one.
+In Sec.~\ref{sec:scaling2}, we further simplify the scaling functions at the physical $\lambda$ parameter and reduce the number of Mellin-Barnes variables to one~\footnote{Actually, after finishing the first version of the work, we noticed that they can be further simplified into the Bessel $K$ functions.}.
 The one-variable Barnes representations then allow to establish the connection to an integrated four-point-function in the Ising CFT.
 Given the knowledge of the scaling functions, we then perform the small-$r$ expansions at a fixed $Y$ in Sec.~\ref{sec:smallr}, and at a fixed $t=\frac{r}{2}e^Y$ in Sec.~\ref{sec:scalinglimit}.
 We show how the ``power-corrections'' that collapse in the $\lambda\pi \rightarrow 1$ limit can be resummed using the differential equations, and how the singularities cancel among the various contributions, leading to finite results with logarithms at each power in the small $r$ expansion at $\lambda\pi=1$.
 The asymptotics of the observables in the scaling limit are given by the Eq.~(\ref{eq:finalasymptotics}) up to ${\cal O}(r^3)$.
 Finally, we conclude and make further comments in Sec.~\ref{sec:conclude}.
+In the appendix.~\ref{sec:cylinder}, we compute the number observables in the Ising-CFT on a cylinder and show how the scaling functions $\mathfrak{f}_{\pm}(t)$ appear~\footnote{The author thanks the anonymous referee for suggesting the connection between $\mathfrak{f}_-(t)$ and CFT correlators with Ramond fermions}.
+The other two appendices collect useful technical details.